MattFiler/ThICC_Engine/README.md

 ## ThICC Engine - Mario Kart

-A working build of the game can be found within the BUILDS folder.
+Two working builds of the game can be found within the BUILDS folder.

 To open the pipeline tool, select "ThICC Toolkit.exe".